howardginsburg/AzureArcTraining/README.md

 Note, it will take some time before the assessment is run and data shows up.
 Once you see data, you can schedule an update.
 Also look at the extensions on your Arc VM's and see that the Update extension has been installed.

-## 11. Onboard Azure Kubernetes as an Arc Kubernetes resource
+## 11. Onboard Kubernetes as an Arc Kubernetes resource

 1. Ensure Docker for Desktop is intsalled on your machine[ Windows or Linux Machines - Recap:Docker Day ].
 2. Enable Kubernetes cluster Docker for Desktop [kubeconfig created and pointing to a cluster].